dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 * Parse the forecast genesis data and identify forecast genesis events separately for each model present.

 * Parse the Best and operational track data, and identify Best track genesis events.
+Note that Best tracks with a cyclone number greater than 50 are automatically discarded from the analysis.
+Large cyclone numbers are used for pre-season testing or to track invests prior to a storm actually forming.
+Running this tool at verbosity level 6 (-v 6) prints details about which tracks are discarded.

 * Loop over the filters defined in the configuration file and apply the following logic for each.

  * For each Best track genesis event meeting the filter critera, determine the initialization and lead times for which the model had an opportunity to forecast that genesis event.
 Store an unmatched genesis pair for each case.

  * For each forecast genesis event, search for a matching Best track.
-A Best track matches if the valid time of one of its track points matches the forecast genesis time and is within a configurable radius of the forecast genesis location.
+A configurable boolean option controls whether all Best track points are considered for a match or only the single Best track genesis point.
+A match occurs if the Best track point valid time is within a configurable window around the forecast genesis time and the Best track point location is within a configurable radius of the forecast genesis location.
 If a Best track match is found, store the storm ID.

- * In no Best track match is found, apply the same logic to search the 0-hour operational track points.
+ * In no Best track match is found, apply the same logic to search the operational track points with lead time of 0 hours.
 If an operational match is found, store the storm ID.

  * If a matching storm ID is found, match the forecast genesis event to the Best track genesis event for that storm ID.